-Returning for 2017, the biennial Bruntwood Prize for Playwriting is Europe’s largest playwriting competition and highlights the importance of new writing for theatre and the value of nurturing playwrights and their craft.
+The biennial Bruntwood Prize for Playwriting returned in 2017.
+The Bruntwood Prize is Europe’s largest playwriting competition and highlights the importance of new writing for theatre and the value of nurturing playwrights and their craft.

+Three Judges Awards and two commendations were also awarded by the judging panel.
 Each of the winners will enter into a development process with the Royal Exchange Theatre.
-The winning scripts, will be announced at an awards ceremony in Manchester this November.